jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 ### Activate windows

 - using the official key on the main partition
 - using <https://massgrave.dev/> elsewhere (might be reinstalled often...)
+TODO verify reliability & safety

 ## File explorer